 Renewing your wedding vows is a beautiful way to celebrate your marriage.
 It's not a second wedding, it's a celebration of your marriage that reaffirms your commitment as a couple.

-Planning a vow renewal while you're on holiday means you're free of the day-to-day pressures.
-A wedding renewal means you can have the wedding you kinda always wanted, instead of the one people expected.
+Planning a vow renewal that occurs while you're on vacation means you're free of the day-to-day pressures.
+A wedding renewal means you can have the wedding you kinda always wanted instead of the one people expected.

 Why couples renew their wedding vows

-Whether your marriage is five years or fifty years young, you don't need a reason to tell your spouse you love them - and want to keep loving them.
-It's a beautiful way to reflect on your partnership so far, express gratitude for your spouse and confirms your commitment to your marriage - whatever the world throws at you.
-Plus it's a wonderful excuse to dress up and drink champagne.
+Whether your marriage is five or fifty years old, you don't need a reason to tell your spouse you love them—and want to keep loving them.
+It's a beautiful way to reflect on your partnership so far, express gratitude for your spouse, and confirm your commitment to your marriage—whatever the world throws at you.
+Plus, it's a wonderful excuse to dress up and drink champagne.

 Some couples renew their wedding vows

-• When the kids want to know why they aren't in the wedding photos.
-So the renewal is a celebration of their family along with a vow renewal.
+When the kids want to know why they aren't in the wedding photos.
+The renewal is a celebration of their family along with a vow renewal.
 And the kids get into the wedding photos

 As a celebrant, vow renewals are more authentic and meaningful.
 Why?
 The couples have experienced the ups and the downs - and still fight to be together - which is awesome.

-Why you renew your wedding vows is up to you.
+You decide why you renew your wedding vows.
 My job is to help you plan the celebration and make the ceremony meaningful.

 Where is the best place to renew your wedding vows

-I'm biased, but I think Vietnam is a spectacular place to renew your vows.
-It's affordable and has a stunning coastline, great weather, food and resorts.
-So whether you're looking for something for two, or a big, fancy wedding renewal, Vietnam is ideal.
+I'm biased, but Vietnam is a spectacular place to renew your vows.
+It's affordable and has a stunning coastline, great weather, food, and resorts.
+So whether you're looking for something for two or a big, fancy wedding renewal, Vietnam is ideal.

 In this guide, we'll cover everything about planning a vow renewal ceremony in Vietnam.